-I am a postdoctoral research associate with the Southern Ocean Carbon and Climate Observations and Modeling project.
+I am an associate research scholar at Princeton University with the Southern Ocean Carbon and Climate Observations and Modeling project.
 My research centers on understanding ocean biogeochemical cycles through a combination of sensors on autonomous vehicles, in situ measurements, and using models of varying complexity to understand our observations.
 One of the main aspects of the carbon cycle that we seek to understand is the biological export of organic matter.
 This export is also known as annual net community production (ANCP), because it represents the total difference between organic matter fixed by photosynthesis and that consumed by respiration over the course of a year.

 We can estimate ANCP by making use of the stoichiometric relationship between organic carbon fixation, oxygen production, and nutrient utilization.
 Oxygen and nitrate (one of the macro nutrients needed by phytoplankton) are relatively easy to measure and can be used as proxies for the integrated changes in the net community production of a system.